mpecicUSA/publichooked/README.md

 * If any version of Angular/AngularJS is used, it must contain services.
     * NOT USED

-## Stretch Goals

 ## STRETCH GOALS

 * Use a state management library (Redux / Vuex / ngRx /etc.)
 * Use Authentication (Login/Logout)
     * WILL HAVE USER LOGIN
 * Use some significant technology that was not covered in the program.
 This is not required, though.
 Examples include:
 * Using Ember, Angular 4, AngularJS, Vue, etc. on the front-end instead of Angular 1.6
 * Making a native mobile app using a wrapper like ionic framework/React Native/PhoneGap/Cordova etc.
 * Making a desktop app with [Electron](http://electron.atom.io/)/[React Native Desktop](https://github.com/ptmt/react-native-desktop) etc.
 * Integrating a physical device/sensor/internet of things